tholman/overscroll/readme.md

 # Overscroll.js

 A tiny javascript library, to capture the moments when you've scrolled more than the screen allows (osx/ios)... so we can sneak in some little easter eggs.
-[Here's a live demo](http://tholman.com/overscroll)! ...
-[And here's a video](http://tholman.com/overscroll/video)!.
+[Here's a live demo](http://tholman.com/overscroll), [and here's a video ](http://tholman.com/overscroll/video)!

 ### Instructions